-Across responses from teachers, practitioners or senior leaders, both in online submissions and focus groups, there was broad support for the general approach of the RSE curriculum.
+Across responses from teachers, practitioners or senior leaders, both in online submissions and focus groups, there was broad support for the general approach of for the RSE in the curriculum.
 This included the importance placed within the Guidance on the rights of the child, and the whole school approach it espouses.
 There was also general agreement towards a key rationale underscoring the reforms, namely the importance of updating and refreshing teaching and learning around sex and relationships.
 This was in recognition of the importance of supporting children and young people to confidently and safely navigate contemporary social life.